SuperMUC-NG

 tcl: your_custom_path_2_modules

-This can be useful to share packages with other user of a SuperMUC project.
+This can be useful to share packages with other users of a SuperMUC project.

 The seissol-env compilation can also be reduced by adding the python module to ~/.spack/packages.yaml